Common Questions About Photopheresis

 What is photopheresis?

-During photopheresis, some of your blood is taken from your vein.
+During photopheresis, your healthcare provider will take some blood from your vein.
 Your white blood cells are then separated from the other cells in your blood.
-Your white blood cells are treated with a medication called methoxsalen, exposed to ultraviolet (UV) light, and then put back in your vein, along with your other blood cells.
+Your white blood cells are treated with a medicine called methoxsalen.
+Then, they are exposed to ultraviolet (UV) light and put back in your vein, along with your other blood cells.
 These treated cells help your immune system fight GVHD and CTCL.

 How do I get ready for photopheresis?